 A: Students are required to pass state tests, or their approved alternatives, to graduate from high school.
 They also are required to fulfill other graduation requirements.

-Q: May I refuse to have my child take state tests?
+Q: What happens if I refuse to have my child participate in state testing?

 Q: Are private- and home-school students required to take state tests?